FoxChrisRealTheGit/react-stylux-layout/README.md

 ## License

 This is licensed under MIT license.
-If used in any project, please give ackknowledgments to Christoher Fox.
+If used in any project, please give acknowledgments to Christoher Fox.

 ## Acknowledgments